Successful admission to a hall of residence

 Single rooms will be assigned to applicants who are successful for admission to a hall and have indicated their preferred single room in their application.
 A system assigned random single room (possibly in another hall) will be assigned should there be more than 1 applicant selected for the same single room.

-Returning residents (current or last hall stayed is the first preferred hall) of the hall will be given priority to the same single room they have stayed in if they are successful for admission to the hall and are also successful for a single room.
+Returning residents (current or last hall stayed is the first preferred hall) of the hall will be given priority to the same single room they have stayed in (on the condition that there are no competition for the room) if they are successful for admission to the hall and are also successful for a single room.

-Crescent, Pioneer, Binjai, Tanjong, Banyan Halls as well as the 3 new halls at Nanyang Crescent have a proportion of aircon single rooms.
+Crescent, Pioneer, Binjai, Tanjong, Banyan Halls and Tamarind Hall have a proportion of aircon single rooms.
 If you are successfully assigned to either of these halls and the number of successful applicants who applied for aircon rooms or non-aircon rooms exceeds the supply, a different room type in the hall will be assigned.

 Assignment to a particular double room